obsproject/rfcs/text/0039-service-overhaul.md

 - "Get Stream Key" button
 - "More Info" button

-This streaming output will be selected through the settings windows and no longer auto-selected while starting the stream and its property view will be placed below the service properties view.
+The streaming output will be selected through the settings windows and its property view will be placed below the service properties view.

-The service output settings (if any) will be saved in the `service.json` file.
+The service output settings (if any) will be saved as a JSON string in the profile config file.

 Advanced network settings will also be replaced by the output properties view below the service properties view, since those are meant for `"rtmp_output"` (RTMP(S) output).

-**TODO/REDO: All services must at least be compatible with H264 because of how simple output mode is designed.**

 ### Common, uncommon